probcomp/Venturecxx/refman/plugins.rst

 Plugins and Callbacks
 ---------------------

-The simplest way to invoke custom Python code from a toplevel Venture program is to write a plugin and define some callbacks or Python SPs in it.
+The simplest way to invoke custom Python code from a toplevel VentureScript program is to write a plugin and define some callbacks or Python SPs in it.